Guide to the Best Witcher 3 Builds (Updated for Next-Gen Patch)

 The simplest way to start building your character in the early game is to decide what kind of armor you want to wear (light, medium, or heavy) and choose your main source of damage: fast attacks, strong attacks, or signs.

-In my opinion, the best early-game build is to go for fast attacks because they’re the most versatile and have arguably the highest DPS.
+The best early-game build is to go for fast attacks because they’re the most versatile and have arguably the highest DPS.
 That’s why we’re putting most of our points in the fast attack part of the combat tree and taking Cat School techniques to get fast attack and overall damage bonuses from wearing light armor.

-I also recommend picking up Sun and Stars early if you’re playing on higher difficulties or having trouble surviving; the extra ten health regeneration per second is a big boost, especially when combined with food.
-Strong Back is also a good early skill to pick up since it doubles your carrying capacity from 60 to 120.
-The only time I wouldn’t take it is if I’m using a mod.
-Meanwhile, Gourmet has been nerfed, so it’s not really worth picking up anymore.
+Strong back is also a good early skill since it doubles your carrying capacity from 60 to 120.
+I wouldn’t take it only if I’m using a mod.
+Meanwhile, Gourmet has been nerfed, so it’s not worth picking up anymore.

 Later on, you can transition this setup into one of the full-fledged builds discussed below.